 - BE ON TIME.
 It is extremely distracting when people arrive late to Mass.
 One should do everything in one’s power to arrive on time – better yet, early, so as to avoid disturbing one’s fellow worshippers and their focus on the Mass.

-- TURN CELL PHONES AND PAGERS OFF.
+- TURN CELL PHONES AND ELECTRONICS OFF.
 The reasons for this should be obvious.

 - SHOW REVERENCE TOWARD THE TABERNACLE/ALTAR BEFORE SITTING OR KNEELING IN THE PEW.
 Genuflection is preferred, but a profound bow will suffice if one is physically incapable of genuflecting.
 The purpose of this is show respect and reverence for our King and to acknowledge His Real Presence in the tabernacle.